andrewdyer/vite-react-app-template/CONTRIBUTING.md

 - Structure the main test suite using `describe` blocks and focused test cases.

 Ensure tests are clear, reusable, and easy to maintain before submitting changes.

+## Building

+Use the following commands as needed to build and preview the project:

+- Build the project for production using TypeScript and Vite with `yarn build`.
+- Generate a static Storybook build with `yarn build:storybook`.
+- Preview the production build locally using Vite with `yarn preview`.

 ## Submitting Changes